Correlation Between Diamondback Energy and WT Offshore

 Pair Corralation between Diamondback Energy and WT Offshore

-Given the investment horizon of 90 days Diamondback Energy is expected to generate 0.53 times more return on investment than WT Offshore.
-However, Diamondback Energy is 1.9 times less risky than WT Offshore.
-It trades about -0.04 of its potential returns per unit of risk.
-WT Offshore is currently generating about -0.21 per unit of risk.
-If you would invest 16,678 in Diamondback Energy on November 3, 2024 and sell it today you would lose (242.00) from holding Diamondback Energy or give up 1.45% of portfolio value over 90 days.
+Given the investment horizon of 90 days Diamondback Energy is expected to under-perform the WT Offshore.
+But the stock apears to be less risky and, when comparing its historical volatility, Diamondback Energy is 1.69 times less risky than WT Offshore.
+The stock trades about -0.29 of its potential returns per unit of risk.
+The WT Offshore is currently generating about 0.0 of returns per unit of risk over similar time horizon.
+If you would invest 167.00 in WT Offshore on November 28, 2024 and sell it today you would lose (2.00) from holding WT Offshore or give up 1.2% of portfolio value over 90 days.

 Diamondback Energy vs. WT Offshore